joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/xml-signature-validation-in-air/about-xml-signatures.md

 <div>

-Note: While you can elect to trust the signing certificate without independent verification—such as when a signature is “self-signed”—you do not thereby gain much assurance of anything by verifying the signature.
+Note: While you can elect to trust the signing certificate without independent verification—such as when a signature is "self-signed"—you do not thereby gain much assurance of anything by verifying the signature.
 Without knowing who created a signature, the assurance that the signature has not been tampered with, is of little, if any, value.
 The signature could be a validly signed